omkar-shelke25/k8s-learning/GitLab/GitLab CICD concepts.md

----

-### 1. **Run Jobs with Shared Runners**
+## 1. Run Jobs with Shared Runners

-**Explanation**:
-Shared runners are pre-configured GitLab runners available to all projects in a GitLab instance.
-They are managed by GitLab (or the instance admin) and allow you to execute CI/CD jobs without setting up your own runner infrastructure.
-This is ideal for small teams, open-source projects, or anyone who wants to leverage GitLab’s resources instead of maintaining their own servers.

-**Production Example**:
-Imagine you’re maintaining a small Node.js API for a startup.
-You want to automate building and testing the code without investing in dedicated CI/CD servers.
-Here’s how you can use shared runners:
+**Concept Overview**:
+Shared runners are pre-configured machines provided by GitLab (or set up by the GitLab instance admin) that can run CI/CD jobs for any project hosted on that instance.
+They relieve you from the hassle of provisioning, maintaining, and scaling your own runners.

+**Deep Explanation**:
+- **Availability & Management**: Shared runners are available to all projects without additional setup.
+Since they’re maintained by GitLab or your admin, you do not worry about server maintenance, updates, or scaling during peak loads.
+- **Usage in Production**:
+  - When a job is triggered and no specific runner tag is defined, GitLab automatically picks an available shared runner.
+  - The runner checks out your repository code, executes the defined job commands (e.g., installing dependencies and building your application), and sends the results back to GitLab.
+- **Advantages**:
+  - **Scalability**: They can handle multiple jobs concurrently, and additional runners can be provisioned as demand increases.
+  - **Cost-Effectiveness**: You leverage managed infrastructure instead of setting up dedicated CI/CD hardware.
+- **Limitations**:
+  - **Resource Constraints**: In busy environments, shared runners might queue jobs or have limited resources compared to dedicated runners.
+  - **Security**: Since the runners are shared, there might be restrictions on what can be executed compared to a fully isolated runner setup.

+**Example**:
 ```yaml
 stages:
   - build